 wish to participate.

-Enables a 501(3) club to operate as a non-profit organization and to solicit tax-deductible donations from corporations and individuals.
+A 501(3) club is recognized by the IRS as a non-profit organization and may solicit tax-deductible donations from corporations and individuals.
+The process of becoming a 501(c)3 organization is usually too complex and expensive for most small clubs.
+The MGC program provides a simplified and less expensive process for achieving this status.

 Opportunity to serve others in leadership positions at various levels; local, district,